BALUTCorp/aioboto3-sec-assessment/aioboto3-security-evaluation-framework.md

 2. **Urgent (1-7 days)**: High-risk findings, compliance violations
 3. **Standard (1-30 days)**: Medium-risk issues, improvements
 4. **Planned (Next release)**: Low-risk items, enhancements

+---

+## DISCLAIMER
+- For educational/reference purposes only
+- Not production-ready, use at your own risk
+- No warranty provided - test thoroughly before use
+- Author not liable for any damages or issues